sphaso/sphaso.github.io/posts/2019-04-21-journey-of-a-mateiro.markdown

 __Chima tips and tricks from sphaso__
 Please note that making chima is particularly difficult.
 Frustration and disappointment will hunt you, you will second guess yourself to no end because nothing seems to work.
 Keep going!
 1) cuia selection: there are cuias made especially for chima, they're bigger, made of porongo (=calabaça), and have a wide slanted area on top.
 If you don't have one a wooden cuia could theoretically work.
-Avoid bowls or ceramic
+Avoid gourds or ceramic
-2) bombilla selection: there are bombillas made especially for chima, they look a bit like a sigmoid and have a spoon-shaped filter
+2) bombilla selection: there are bombillas made especially for chima, they look a bit like a sigmoid and have an oval-shaped filter, kinda like a Go stone
 3) without the proper equipement and expertise the filter will choke immediately.
 What one can do to prevent it is to wrap something around the filter.
 Some tea bags work, people in South America use a "camisinha" (watch out, this can mean condom) which is a small bag of tissue.
 I sewed a linen camisinha once and it worked OK for a couple of weeks until it broke.
 There's also a sort of "separator" that keeps the erva on one side of the cuia however I've never tried it.
 After getting a proper bomba I never needed a camisinha anymore
 4) even assuming you have the proper cuia, making a chimarrão that lasts more than half a liter is a challenge, why? it's all a matter of physics.
 The idea is that you create an inverted pyramid on one side of the cuia.
 From the top, it can look a bit like a cave.
 The idea is that most of the erva is either stuck at a side or on top, leaving ample space on the bottom for clear water.
-That the difference from the mate mountain you're probably used to make.
+That's the difference from the mate mountain you're probably used to make.
 This ample space on the bottom is where your filter will be, free and happy not to be choked by the powdered erva.
 The challenge then is this: too little erva so the filter won't choke? the pyramid won't stay up.
 Too much erva and you won't have space on the bottom.
 Erosion is another factor.
 Maybe your pyramid is perfect for a couple of sips, then the outer part of the pyramid gets wet dragging the whole thing down.
 It's a bit of a nightmare to be honest and I'm still to perfect my technique
 5) if the pyramid collapses (it will at some point no matter what) you might be thinking you lost a lot of good erva.
 Well, yes.
 But you can salvage it by pouring the chima into a glass from the cuia.
 It's not the same thing but at least you can keep drinking it.
 Watch out, it's bound to be VERY strong, it's not just green water.
 If the pyramid doesn't collapse completely just add water and depending on your bomba you might be OK
 6) if you realize you've put too much erva or the bottom is muddy, you can dig some out with a tea spoon.
 No shame, people do this
 7) sometimes the filter chokes and you want to take it out to clean it.
 As it breaks the surface, water could come spitting out of the filter, watch out
 8) instead of taking it completely out (you can't for invertido) sometimes just lifting it a little and letting it fall unclogs it
 9) the erva is beautiful but it can also make an absolute mess, I always have some tissues around me when I drink it
 10) chima is strong, don't underestimate the chima.
 If you feel your eyes are popping out, it's probably time to end your sitting
+11) if you have trouble with the pyramid collapsing, make sure your bomba is at a 90° angle from it.
+This way when you drag you won't exort as much pressure on the base of the pyramid

 __Chimarrão invertido__
 This is the absolutely easiest way to make chima.
 "Invertido" means inverted \ upside-down.
 It's called like this because the bombilla ends up surrounded by the erva mountain instead of among water like in usual mate.
 1) take your faithful porongo and put a spoonful of erva inside
 2) put hot water up to the neck
+3) insert the bombilla
-3) fill the top with erva
+4) fill the top with erva
-4) take a spoon or something else to push some erva away from the border on the opposite side of the bomba.
+5) take a spoon or something else to push some erva away from the border on the opposite side of the bomba.
 Special tools are sold for this but honestly a spoon is fine.
 One variant is to dig a hole away from both the bomba and the border.
 It really depends on the diamater of your porongo
-5) the erva will mount on top the the one you previously poured.
-You can put it back into the back if it's too much AND if it's dry
+6) the erva will mount on top the the one you previously poured.
+You can put it back into the bag if it's too much AND if it's dry
-6) before breaking the surface and reach the water, pour some to strengthen the walls of your new water hole
+7) before breaking the surface and reach the water, pour some to strengthen the walls of your new water hole
-7) finally break the surface.
+8) finally break the surface.
 Have a spoon handy to push the wall back if you see it's about to collapse
-8) enjoy!
+9) enjoy!

 __Chimarrão do buraco__
-I don't think its it's actual name.
+I don't think it's its actual name.
 However, the only difference with the ones explained before is that before pouring the erva on top you hold the bomba at the center of the cuia.
 The water hole will be in the middle just around the bomba.

 These past variants will help you save some erva, next one is bound to be stronger as more erva will be used.